R9512/PySDG/README.md

   - It uses multiprocessing model to speed up the classifing
   - The code can either take a txt,pdf as input and generate the output
   - The code also take path of the directory as input and analyse the text and pdf files and generate output in the csv format
+  - It could only classify the 15 out of 17 goals

 ## Python Modules Used:

-- Sklearn
+- sklearn
-- Nltk
+- nltk
-- Tkinter
+- tkinter
-- MultiProcessing
+- multiprocessing

 ## Dependencies